jamesAmckinnon/RE_Data_Pipeline/README.md

 ### Property Listings DAG
 Extracts and processes property listings from commercial brokerage websites.
-The websites are scraped using the publicly exposed API endpoints that populate listing pages.
+The websites are scraped using the publicly exposed API endpoints that populate property listings pages.

 For each property, additional information is added before a record is created in the datatbase.
 This includes:
 - Information from the property's brochure